4thought.tv

-4thought.tv is a British documentary television program, which has aired weekdays at 7:55 pm on Channel 4 since 5 July 2010.
+4thought.tv is a British documentary television program, which has aired weekdays at 7:55 pm on Channel 4 from 5 July 2010 to 27 December 2013.

 Premise

 The series consists of personal short films, in which a single speaker reflects on religious and ethical issues, and aspects of spiritual lives.
 The shorts challenge traditional views, and provide a platform for both scepticism and devout religious beliefs.